 Health and Safety

-IAEE is working closely with the Kay Bailey Hutchison Convention Center, Visit Dallas, GES, the Global Biorisk Advisory Council (GBAC), and other show partners on health and safety measures.
+IAEE is working closely with the George R Brown Convention Center, Grit Productions and Expositions, the Global Biorisk Advisory Council (GBAC), and other show partners on health and safety measures.
 The health and safety of our attendees and all event stakeholders to Expo!
 Expo!
 IAEE’S Annual Meeting & Exhibition is of utmost importance, and we are committed to safely accommodating all attendees.

 Responsible Drinking Culture